ajaymin28/Aruco_python/README.md

-This is Aruco Build in Python using python bindings of opencv.
+This is Aruco built in Python using python bindings of opencv.

 Requirements